IBS vs IBD

 Irritable bowel syndrome (IBS) and inflammatory bowel disease (IBD) might sound the same, but they’re two very different conditions.
 Getting an accurate diagnosis and treatment is essential in managing both conditions.
 Anthony Lembo, MD, Director of the IBS and Motility Center Center at Beth Israel Deaconess Medical Center and an expert on IBS, shares an overview of both conditions.

 Q. What are the symptoms of IBS and IBD?

-IBS does not develop into IBD or cause permanent harm in the intestines, such as intestinal bleeding, other intestinal diseases or cancer.
-However, IBS can significantly impact patients’ daily lives.
-According to a recent survey, the symptoms can be so burdensome that some IBS patients would give up their essential pleasures—caffeine, use of cell phone and the internet and even sex — to be free of the symptoms.
+IBS does not develop into IBD or cause permanent harm in your intestines, such as intestinal bleeding, other intestinal diseases or cancer.
+But it can significantly affect your quality of life.
+Some have reported they would be willing to give up their essential pleasures—caffeine, use of cell phone and the internet and even sex — to be free of IBS symptoms.